 These smoked chicken wings are coated in a sweet and savory spice rub then smoked until tender.
 Add a coating of barbecue sauce and you’ve got an amazing appetizer or meal option with very little effort.

 I used my electric smoker to make these chicken wings for a party, and everyone devoured them!
 These wings couldn’t be any easier to make – all it takes is about 5 minutes of prep time, then the smoker does the rest of the work.
+Serve your wings with other appetizer recipes such as spinach artichoke dip and crab stuffed mushrooms.

 I smoke my chicken wings at 250 degrees F in an electric smoker.
 You can also try smoking your wings at 225 degrees F, but be aware the cook time will likely change.